 Gathering any tools you need

-We recommend getting a paper shredder for sensitive documents and three bins (or cardboard boxes) to separate your papers in (more on that next).
+We recommend getting a paper shredder for sensitive documents like old bank statements and three cardboard boxes or file folders to separate your papers in (more on that next).

 If you don’t want to buy a paper shredder, look into where you can take your sensitive documents, like a FedEx or local store that will shred them for you.